chduong/learning/exercises_pandas_sample/README.md

 January 8, 2019
 ===============
-Converted Basics.ipynb, BabyNames.ipynb, and ElectionData.ipynb from older Jupyter Notebook to Newest version for compatibility with PyCharm 2019.3 Professional.
+In Progress: Converting Basics.ipynb, BabyNames.ipynb, and ElectionData.ipynb from older Jupyter Notebook to Newest version for compatibility with PyCharm 2019.3 Professional.

+Lamda Foundry: Python for Quant Finance
+Other projects: statsmodels, vbench, gpustats

 January 4, 2013
 ================